 We look forward to sharing the mission and vision of Friends with you and helping so many incredible young children break the cycle of poverty.

-Nita Smith, Executive Director, Friends of the Children–Tampa Bay
+Rick McClintock, Executive Director, Friends of the Children–Tampa Bay

 Friends of the Children was established in 1993 by entrepreneur Duncan Campbell and his wife, Cindy Campbell, in Portland, Ore.
 The Campbells purchased a school building in the same Northeast Portland neighborhood where Duncan experienced a challenging childhood.
 After finding business success, Duncan wanted to help kids who grew up in an environment like his.
 In 1992, the Campbell Institute for Children, conducted extensive research to determine the most effective program model to help young children overcome adversity and realize their inherent resilience and potential.
 The research clearly indicated that the strongest protective factor a child can have is a long-term, nurturing relationship with a consistent and caring adult.